-7.3.9. p4d<instance>init
+8.3.9. p4d<instance>init

 Starts the Perforce server.
-Can be called directly or as describe in Section 3.2.2, "Configuring (Automatic) Service Start on Boot"
+Can be called directly or as describe in Section 3.2.2, "Configuring (Automatic) Service Start on Boot" - it is created by mkdirs.sh when SDP is installed.

 Do not use directly if you have configured systemctl for systemd Linux distributions such as CentOS 7.x.
 This risks database corruption if systemd does not think the service is running when it actually is running (for example on shutdown systemd will just kill processes without waiting for them).